Vwan/Vwan.github.io/_posts/Python/2018-08-10-Jenkins-Jobs-nodes-migrate.md

 ## Go Further

 Now to train ourselves with more Jenkins knowledge, we use another solution to solve the same problem.
-But remember in real case, always use the one that cost less and solve quickly.
+But remember in real case, always use the one that cost less and get things done quickly.

 To do this, we use [Jenkins Python api](https://github.com/salimfadhley/jenkinsapi), there are also other similar apis, but this one is more convenient for me.